Labor Relations

 Section 36.5.
 Disability Leave.

-Disability leave may be a combination of the employee’s sick time off, vacation time off, personal holiday, and/or unpaid time off, the combination of which may be determined by the employee.
+Disability leave may be a combination of the employee’s sick time off, vacation time off, personal holiday, compensatory time, and/or unpaid time off, the combination of which may be determined by the employee.
 If disability leave is taken as an unpaid absence, the employee may apply eight (8) hours of paid time off per month during at least the first four (4) months of disability leave to provide for continuation of employer paid health benefits.
 The interspersed paid time off will be applied to the first working day of the month.

 Section 36.6.